devopswithbailey/hello-world/README.md

 # hello-world
-Hello World for DevOps and CICD pipeline
+Hello World for DevOps with Bailey.

 ## Requirements
 1. Docker registry